Cart

 • PWM fan control boards

-Many of these produce waveforms, not simple DC voltage.
-A scope meter instantly shows faults normal multimeters cannot detect. ❄️
+Many of these produce waveforms, pulses or variable signals rather than simple DC voltage.
+A scope meter can show faults that normal multimeters may not detect.

 • Ripple filters